-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 October 17, 1368 – Death of Lionel of Antwerp, 1st Duke of Clarence, son of King Edward III of England, in Alba, Lordship of Milan, now in Italy; buried at Clare Priory in Suffolk, England

 The third, but the second surviving son of King Edward III of England and Philippa of Hainault, Lionel of Antwerp, was one of the two people on whom the House of York would base its claim to the English throne during the Wars of the Roses.
 Lionel married the wealthy heiress Elizabeth de Burgh, 4th Countess of Ulster in her own right.
 Lionel and Elizabeth had one child, a daughter Philippa, who married Edmund Mortimer, 3rd Earl of March.
 It is through Philippa and Edmund’s eldest son Roger Mortimer that the House of York is derived.
-During the reign of the childless King Richard II, the only surviving child of Edward, Prince of Wales (the Black Prince) who predeceased his father King Edward III, Lionel’s daughter Philippa was the heir presumptive to the English throne and then after her death in 1382, her eldest son Roger was the heir presumptive.
+During the reign of the childless King Richard II, the only surviving child of Edward, Prince of Wales (the Black Prince) who predeceased his father King Edward III, Lionel’s daughter Philippa was the heir presumptive to the English throne and after her death in 1382, her eldest son Roger was the heir presumptive.
 In 1400, King Richard II was deposed by his first cousin Henry of Bolingbroke (King Henry IV), the eldest son of John of Gaunt, Duke of Lancaster, King Edward III’s third surviving son.
-Thus the beginnings of the Wars of the Roses between the Lancasters and the Yorks.
+Thus started the beginnings of the Wars of the Roses between the Lancasters and the Yorks.

 Unofficial Royalty: Lionel of Antwerp, 1st Duke of Clarence